 Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution which requires the Texas legislature to establish a member contribution rate of not less than 6% of the member's annual compensation and a state contribution rate of not less than 6% and not more than 10% of the aggregate annual compensation paid to members of the system during the fiscal year.
-Texas Government Code section 821.006 prohibits benefit improvements, if as a result of the particular action, the time required to amortize TRS' unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.

 Employee contribution rates are set in state statute, Texas Government Code 825.402.
 Senate Bill 1458 of the 83rd Texas Legislature amended Texas Government Code 825.402 for member contributions and established employee contribution rates for fiscal years 2014 thru 2017.
 The 85th Texas Legislature, General Appropriations Act (GAA) affirmed that the employer contribution rates for fiscal years 2018 and 2019 would remain the same.
-Contribution Rates can be found in the TRS 2018 CAFR, Note 11, on page 76.
+SB12 in the 86th Legislature set higher contribution rates for fiscal year 2020 and fiscal year 2021.
+Beginning September 1, 2019, all employers are required to pay the Public Education Employer contribution of 1.5%.
+This "surcharge" was previously only charged to employers not participating in social security.
+Contribution Rates can be found in the TRS 2020 ACFR, Note 11, on page 82.